 Srinivasan Vedantham, PhD, DABR, FAAPM

-Dr. Vedantham, along with his collaborators and colleagues, had made major contributions to breast cancer imaging including small-field digital mammography for stereotactic core-biopsies, full-field digital mammography and digital breast tomosynthesis.
-Currently, he is working on developing advanced tomographic techniques and systems for breast imaging and its clinical translation.
-This design, development and clinical translation oriented research is funded by the National Institutes of Health.
+Dr. Vedantham, along with his collaborators and colleagues, had made major contributions to breast cancer imaging, including small-field digital mammography for stereotactic core-biopsies, full-field digital mammography and digital breast tomosynthesis.
+He is working on developing advanced tomographic techniques and systems for breast imaging and its clinical translation.
+This design, development and clinical translation-oriented research is funded by the National Institutes of Health.
 He is also conducting research in interventional imaging with a focus on the development of advanced detector technology.

-Dr. Vedantham is a member of several professional organizations: the American Association of Physicists in Medicine (AAPM), the Institute of Electrical and Electronics Engineers (IEEE) and the International Society for Optics and Photonics (SPIE).
-He was elected as Fellow by the American Association of Physicists in Medicine (AAPM).
-Dr. Vedantham joined the University of Arizona after serving as a faculty at the Department of Radiology at the University of Massachusetts Medical School and as an adjunct faculty in biomedical engineering at Worcester Polytechnic Institute.
+Dr. Vedantham is a member of several professional organizations: the American Association of Physicists in Medicine, the Institute of Electrical and Electronics Engineers and the International Society for Optics and Photonics.
+He was elected as a Fellow by the American Association of Physicists in Medicine.
+Dr. Vedantham joined the University of Arizona after serving as a faculty member at the Department of Radiology at the University of Massachusetts Medical School and as an adjunct faculty member in biomedical engineering at Worcester Polytechnic Institute.

 Degrees